cebuking0/LifecycleAwareRssReader/README.md

 # Versions

-See [PlainRssReader] if you are interedted in using traditional approach to lifecycle controlling.
+See [PlainRssReader] if you are interested in using traditional approach to lifecycle controlling.

 # Repository